ParishTech/ascendapp/README.md

 **Open-source altar server management system for Catholic parishes.**

 Ascend helps parishes track volunteer hours, performance, and training for altar servers—while providing spiritual resources and building a community of growing servants.
+**THIS IS UNDER DEVELOPMENT, CODE WILL BE PUSHED WHEN I FINALIZE IT.**

 ## Features